 Depending on your exact height, you may fit perfectly on bikes with 26-inch wheels.
 But if you’re firmly in the “average” height category, you may feel squished.

 In that case, try a bike with 27.5-inch wheels.
 The slightly bigger wheels will set you a little more off the ground.
-That way, you will have a bit more height, which is nice if you have long legs.
+That way, you will have a bit more height, which is nice if y

 But what if you’re slightly taller than average?
 Sure, the 27.5-inch wheels might be a little small for you.
 Luckily, there are bigger mountain bikes.